til2to/Dennis-Owusu-Prah/README.md

 ## 🛠 Built With <a name="built-with"></a>

-* Project built with React class component.
+* Project was built with React class component.
 No functional component used.

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>